 Virgin olive oil is lower quality than extra virgin olive oil.
 It is more acidic and may have some flavour defects.
 Virgin olive oil is not very often sold in supermarkets mainly because consumers tend to demand the higher quality extra virgin olive oil.

 Pressed olive oils that don’t fall within the quality grade of either extra virgin or virgin can be refined using chemical processes to remove impurities.
 The end result of this refining process is an oil that is lighter in colour, flavour and acidity than a pressed (or virgin) olive oil.
 This oil can be blended with small amounts of extra virgin or virgin olive oil to return some of the flavour and characteristics that you’d expect in a pressed olive oil.
 The proportion of extra virgin or virgin oil that may be blended with the refined oil varies.
 Refined oils are free of defects, but typically don’t have the same nutritional value as pressed olive oils.
-Refined olive oils also have a higher cooking temperature, or ‘smoke point’, than pressed olive oils and are generally better suited to cooking or deep frying.

 There are a number of terms associated with refined olive oils that can be a bit confusing, including terms such as olive oil, light, extra light or pure.
 These oils are not extra virgin olive oil.